 1200 words, 4 1/2 minutes.
-This is an image Welcome to the first post of my blog.
+Welcome to the first post of my blog.
 Here I explain the why, what, and how of everything else you will see on this site.
 If you want to know more about the who, then read this.
 Most of my professional life involves winning systems or processes I’ve already established, monitoring progress or performance against targets, solving recognised problems.
 Here is where I introduce a few new ideas in a less formal environment, and explore them with you in an atmosphere of constructive discussion so that we might test them and learn something.
 Over time some of these ideas will die, one or two might survive this filter and be developed further.
 More of those later.

 The Impetus